apache/nuttx/configs/sama5d2-xult/README.txt

     NOTES:

-    1. This configuration uses the the USART3 for the serial console which is available at the "DBGU" RS-232 connector (J24).
+    1. This configuration uses the USART3 for the serial console which is available at the "DBGU" RS-232 connector (J24).
 That is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as